jeet1995/cloud-simulator/cloud-simulator/README.md

 #### Development Environment

-The project was developed using the following environment:
+The assignment was developed using the following environment:

 - **OS:** macOs Mojave
 - **IDE:** IntelliJ IDEA Ultimate 2018.1